fnysfnys/Model-Match/README.md

 # Model-Match

-Backend for model match, a web-service for hosting trained machine learning models as Docker images.
+Backend for Model Match, a web-service for hosting trained machine learning models as Docker images.

 ## Requirements